+The Department supports the third major provision of S.2776, which allows the Secretary of the Interior to acquire lands from property owners willing to donate, sell, or exchange their land - and explicitly provides that the Federal government cannot acquire lands under S.2776 without the full consent of the property owner.
 The BLM's Taos Field Office has been very involved with local government, stakeholders, and interest groups over the past several years to improve our resource management efforts in the Basin.
-In keeping with Secretary Norton's 4 C's - consultation, cooperation, communication, all in the service of conservation - our goal is development of a comprehensive community-based management program for the Galisteo Basin.
-BLM is working with the Trust for Public Lands, Santa Fe County, the county lands commission, and local community groups to acquire critical lands within a 5,000 acre green belt, to protect its open space and natural resource values.
+The BLM is working with the Trust for Public Lands, Santa Fe County, the county lands commission, and local community groups to acquire critical lands within a 5,000 acre green belt, to protect its open space and natural resource values.
 The BLM, Santa Fe County and the local community have been working together to develop a management strategy for the Cerrillos Hills, a prehistoric/historic mining district in the west-central part of the Basin.
 The BLM plans to continue these efforts to protect the cultural resources of the Galisteo Basin.